TheSoundOfAIOSR/rg_text_to_sound/playground/mirco_nani/tts_pipeline/guides/extending_tts_pipeline.md

-If you are here by mistake, read the [README.md](README.md) first.
+If you are here by mistake, read the [README.md](../README.md) first.

 # Extending TTS Pipeline
-This guide explains how to use models that are not currently included in the tts_pipeline module an how to add them to it
+This guide explains how to use models that are not currently included in the tts_pipeline package an how to add them to it

 ## Using custom models in the pipelines
 Every pipeline defines the interfaces of its internal models in its **`pipeline.py`** file.